interledger/interledger.github.io/docs/markdown/glossary.md

 ## Destination Amount

-The amount to be received by the receiver.
+The amount to be received by the receiver through ILP.

 ## Distributed Ledger